-Why is Portland focusing on enforcing speeds on specific roads?
+Why is Portland focusing on enforcing speeds on specific streets?

-State law previously allowed photo radar systems to be operated in mobile vans for no more than four hours in one location with a uniformed Police officer present.
+Prior to 2015, state law only allowed photo radar systems to be operated in mobile vans for no more than four hours in one location with a uniformed police officer present.
 This resulted in inconsistent enforcement and a “decay effect” – travelers return to speeding once the van leaves.
-The fixed speed camera system provides more consistent and predictable speed control on Portland’s most dangerous roads.
+The newer fixed speed safety camera system provides more consistent and predictable speed control on Portland’s most dangerous streets.

 What if I have a question about a warning or citation I received?

 If you received a warning or citation from a fixed speed safety camera and have questions, please call 503-221-0415 or 1-800-799-7082.

 Speeding is a top contributing factor to deadly crashes across the Portland region.
 Traveling at excessive speeds has been consistently linked to higher crash risks.
 The faster people drive, the longer it takes them to recognize a dangerous situation and, once they have hit the brakes, to bring their vehicle to a stop.

 Portland’s High Crash Network corridors have posted speed limits ranging from 25 mph to 45 mph.
 If a person walking is struck at 20 mph, they have a 90% chance of surviving.
 A person struck by a person driving over the speed limit on the High Crash Network is more likely to die than to survive.

 Yes.
 The National Highway Traffic Safety Administration completed a survey of automated enforcement around the world and found that speed safety camera enforcement reduces injury crashes by 20 to 25%.
 A more recent Cochrane survey found that speed cameras reduced total crashes by up to 49% and deadly and serious-injury crashes by up to 44%.